Agnes Mary Clerke: Life and work

 In 1861, aged 19, her family moved to Dublin, and in 1863 to Queenstown (present-day Cobh).
 At the age of 25, partly for health reasons together with her elder sister Ellen, she went to Italy where she stayed until 1877, chiefly at Florence, studying science, languages, and other subjects that would be useful in their later lives.
 In 1877, she settled in London.

-Upon her return, she was able to get two articles, "Brigandage in Sicily" and "Copernicus in Italy", written while she had been in Italy, published in the Edinburgh Review of October 1877.
+Upon her return, she was able to get two articles written while she had been in Italy, "Brigandage in Sicily" and "Copernicus in Italy", published in the Edinburgh Review of October 1877.
 This led to her being asked by Adam and Charles Black, publishers of the Review, who also published the Encyclopædia Britannica, to write biographies of a number of famous scientists for the ninth edition of the encyclopedia.

 This led to a number of other commissions, including the publication of the article on astronomy for the Catholic Encyclopedia.

 During her career she wrote reviews of many books, including some written in French, German, Greek, or Italian.
 In 1885, she published her best known work, A Popular History of Astronomy during the Nineteenth Century.
 This book became commonly used for its discussion of the spectroscope.

 In 1888 she spent three months at the observatory at the Cape of Good Hope.

 In the autumn of 1890, Clerke and her brother Aubrey were founding members of the British Astronomical Association.

 In 1893, Clerke was awarded the Actonian Prize of 100 guineas by the Royal Institution.
 As a member of the British Astronomical Association she attended its meetings regularly, as well as those of the Royal Astronomical Society.
 In 1903, with Margaret Lindsay Huggins, she was elected an honorary member of the Royal Astronomical Society, a rank previously held only by three other women, Caroline Herschel and Mary Somerville (in 1835), and Anne Sheepshanks (in 1862).

 She died of pneumonia in 1907 at her home in South Kensington.